iacoposk8/iacoposk8.github.io/projects.md

 ---

+## Public spending in Italy
+See how Italian public spending changes with the government in power.
+The interactive graph highlights differences in categories such as defense and healthcare as a percentage of GDP.

+<a href="/projects/public-spending" class="btn btn-primary btn-xl">Watch it!</a>

+---

 ## Worldwide Governance Indicators in Italy
 Chart showing the Worldwide Governance Indicators in Italy, to see the performance of the various parties.